 Matters of Classification

 Many of you know that I’m currently pursuing my Master of Science in Library and Information Science degree at the University of Illinois Urbana-Champaign’s iSchool.
 I’m taking three classes this semester and I’ll have a handful of blog posts about various topics where library school and gaming overlap (hint: nearly everywhere).
 This particular post is brought to you by SP19IS502AO3, or Libraries, Information, and Society.
 One of my assignments due next week is titled “Matters of Classification/Classification matters” and the task is to “post a brief paragraph identifying a system of classification and considering its consequences.”
-We were told to pick ANY system of classification we wanted, whether it was a spice drawer in a kitchen or an academic collection of manuscripts.
-Obviously, I chose tabletop games.
-Obviously this is going to be more than a brief paragraph (I’ll have to somehow condense this for my classroom forum post!).
+We were told to pick ANY system of classification (even if we make it up as we go) we wanted and apply it to ANY collection, whether it was a spice drawer in a kitchen or an academic collection of manuscripts.
+I chose tabletop games and this is going to be more than a brief paragraph (I’ll have to somehow condense this for my classroom forum post!).